 Since our inception, we have generated minimal revenue.
 Our ability to generate revenue from product sales and become profitable will depend in our ability to successfully commercialize the Genio system following marketing approval in our initial target markets.
 Our activities have consisted primarily of developing our Genio system, completing our BLAST OSA trial conducted in France and Australia, commencing our BETTER SLEEP clinical trial being conducted in Australia and New Zealand that is designed to expand our CE-Mark indication to include CCC, beginning our EliSA post-marketing trial in Europe, initiating our DREAM IDE pivotal trial in the United States designed to support FDA marketing authorization, and obtaining European regulatory approval.
-Six-month data from the BETTER SLEEP clinical trial is expected in the second quarter of 2021, which may lead to a therapy expansion in Europe.
-We anticipate initial 12-month data for the DREAM trial will be available in the second half of 2022.
+In June 2021, we announced initial top-line results from the six-month data for the BETTER SLEEP clinical trial.
+We are planning to submit the complete trial results to our E.U.
+Notified Body with the goal of expanding the CE-Marked indication to include CCC.
+We anticipate initial 12-month data for the DREAM trial will be available by the fourth quarter of 2022.

 We have identified a country-specific reimbursement pathway and execution strategy for each of our initial target markets in Europe, Australia and New Zealand.
 We began our commercial launch in Germany in July 2020.
 After obtaining reimbursement approval in Germany through the existing hypoglossal nerve stimulation special innovation funding program, or NUB, we generated our first revenue in the second half of 2020.
-In 2021, we successfully obtained reimbursement in Germany under a dedicated DRG code for hypoglossal nerve stimulation and also recently obtained reimbursement under an OSA-specific

-DRG code in Switzerland from the Federal Statistic Office, or BFS.
+In 2021, we successfully obtained reimbursement in Germany under a dedicated DRG code for hypoglossal nerve stimulation and also recently obtained reimbursement under an OSA-specific DRG code in Switzerland from the Federal Statistic Office, or BFS.
 The reimbursement coverage in both Germany and Switzerland includes the cost of the Genio system, implant procedure, hospital stay and follow-up care.
 We expect to begin marketing in Switzerland and in Spain in 2021.